-- Do not perform vigorous or even moderate sifting with the rebozo or a rebozo substitute against an anterior placenta.
+- Do not perform vigorous or even moderate sifting with the Rebozo or a Rebozo substitute against an anterior placenta.
 This warning is intuitive, I know of no research on this.
-Early in pregnancy we wouldn’t know and I think it would be ok if done gently without jerking, but late in pregnancy I want people to be extra careful!
+Early in pregnancy we wouldn’t know the placenta is anterior but before 12 weeks the uterus is low enough for placental location not to matter.
+I believe Rebozo use would be ok if done gently without jerking.
+Mid to late in pregnancy I want to be careful and mindful with an anterior placenta.

 Ask the mother if she is having frequent round ligament pain, in the abdomen above the pubic bone off to the sides, either side.
 Right where the midwife or doctor reaches to check for a head in a head-down baby.
 If she doesn’t have pain or “zinging” there at times, she is not having round ligament pain.